A Quick Guide to Dynamic Pricing

 The price you paid for your plane ticket is not the same as the person sitting next to you.

 You are probably aware of this.
 Given the time, most of us will research competing rates and try and find the best deal.
 Travel sites do this for you.
 What you’ve experienced is called Dynamic Pricing.
-We’re going to go over what is is, how it works, a few examples and the data involved.
+We’re going to go over what it is, how it works, a few examples, and the data involved.

-Let’s take trip to the past.
+Let’s take a trip to the past.
 You’ve come to the conclusion that it is time to buy an apartment or build a house.
 So what do you do?
 Get a loan.
 You gather all of your financial records, some recommendations from your neighbors and colleagues, and head down to the bank.
-You spend 20 minutes talking to the banker trying to build rapport to establish your credit worthiness and ability to pay back the loan.
-As an outstanding member of society with a good job and no blemishes on your record, you expect to be approved without an issue.
+You spend 20 minutes talking to the banker trying to build rapport to establish your creditworthiness and ability to pay back the loan.
+As an outstanding member of society with a good job and no blemishes on your record, you expect to be approved without any issue.
 But you are rejected.
-And there is a big chances that you jeopardized your chances before opening your mouth.
+And there is a big chance that you jeopardized your chances before opening your mouth.
 But how?

 Your shoes!
 There was an unwritten rule in banking, that if you wanted to judge a client’s wealth, just look at his shoes.
 You were unaware.
 You forgot to polish your shoes and even trudged through the mud on your way through town.

-Before data-driven decision making, we only had contact with dynamic pricing based on the seller’s emotions and intuition.
+Before data-driven decision-making, we only had contact with dynamic pricing based on the seller’s emotions and intuition.
 The bank determined that they would not make money on you, and decided that the risk was too high.
 Stereotyping of this sort can be identified as ‘click, whir’ behavior.
-This involves taking mental shortcuts when making a decision and eschew complete analysis.
-Read more on this in Cialdini’s book Influence: The Psychology of Persuation.
+This involves taking mental shortcuts when making a decision and eschewing complete analysis.
+Read more on this in Cialdini’s book Influence: The Psychology of Persuasion.

 Online shopping has never been the same.
 Not only are the product recommendations personalized just to your liking but also the prices.
-Customers and business rejoice.
+Customers and businesses rejoice.
 Everyone gets what they want.

 AI works by leveraging large data sets to train models.
 Training is the process of feeding examples of the outcome we would like until the model begins to recognize it.
 This is done by varying the statistical weights.
 Neural networks are frequently used among other methods, such as tree-based and gradient boosting approaches.
 They are essentially layers of abstraction that are useful for a few reasons.
-They can speed up processing of large data sets by representing data as an abstraction.
+They can speed up the processing of large data sets by representing data as an abstraction.
 They can be trained to learn based on experience and update themselves over time.
 There are ways to add algorithmic memory to include context in our process.
-There are three main fields where all of this takes place: data science, machine learning and deep learning.
-Data science encompases the other two, as well many other statistical and analytic methods.
-Deep learning is specific subset of machine learning that is currently the most popular method in image, speech and text recognition, as it has surpasses human level performance in a multum of tasks.
+There are three main fields where all of this takes place: data science, machine learning, and deep learning.
+Data science encompasses the other two, as well many other statistical and analytic methods.
+Deep learning is a specific subset of machine learning that is currently the most popular method in image, speech, and text recognition, as it has surpassed human-level performance in a multum of tasks.